Fraser-Crawford/rust_multi_layer/README.md

 # Usage:
-The frontend can be imported into your program using the name `general_model` -> `from general_model import *` general_model has 5 components: `Timer`, which allows you to model simulation progress, `GeneralDroplet` and `CrystalDroplet` for simulations and their respective data versions for data retrieval.
+The frontend can be imported into your program using the name `general_model` -> `from general_model import *` general_model has 5 components: `Timer`, which allows you to model simulation progress, `Droplet` and `CrystalDroplet` for simulations and their respective data versions for data retrieval.

 Here is an example simulation:
 ```
 from general_model import *
-droplet = GeneralDroplet(293, 0.5, 10, solution="nacl", suspension="silica", particle_radius=200e-9, air_speed=(0.5,0.0,0.0))
+droplet = Droplet(293, 0.5, 10, solution="nacl", suspension="silica", particle_radius=200e-9, air_speed=(0.5,0.0,0.0))
 trajectory = droplet.integrate(100, 23e-6, solute_concentration=25, particle_concentration=20, timer = None)
 dataframe = droplet.complete_trajectory(trajectory)
 ```